lohic/Ralston-Bau-V2-kirby3/site/plugins/pagetable/README.md

 ## Overview

+> Kirby 3.6+ is supported with Pagetable 1.1+.
+You should use 1.0.9 with previous Kirby 3 versions.

 > This plugin is completely free and published under the MIT license.
 However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://paypal.me/sylvainjl) or purchasing your license(s) through [my affiliate link](https://a.paddle.com/v2/click/1129/36369?link=1170).

 - [1.
 Installation](#1-installation)